+- Conference-info: entity

+- Maximum-user-count

 - Users

-- User: entityDisplay-textEndpoint: entity
+- User: entity

+- Display-text

+- Endpoint: entity

 - Status (supported values: connected, disconnected, on-hold)

-The UE and IMS core network must support audio media for the conference session.
+The UE and the IMS core network must support audio media for the conference session.

 Note 3: Support of other media types is out of scope of the document.